savonet/book/introduction.md

 in the morning and techno at night).
 We also want to be able to incorporate requests from users (for instance, they could requests songs on the website of the radio, or we could have guest DJ shows).
-Moreover, the music does not necessarily comes from files which are stored on a local harddisk: we should be able to relay other audio streams, youtube videos, or a microphone which is being recorded on the soundcard (to have live shows).
+Moreover, the music does not necessarily come from files which are stored on a local harddisk: we should be able to relay other audio streams, youtube videos, or a microphone which is being recorded on the soundcard or on a distant computer.

-The music files are rarely simply played one after the other.
-Generally, we want to have some fading between songs, so that the transition is not too abrupt, and serious people want to be able to describe the time at which this fading should be performed on a per-song basis.
-We also want to add jingles between songs so that people know and remember about our radio, to use speech synthesis to give the name of the song we just played, and maybe add commercials so that we can earn some money, which should be played at a given hour, but should wait for the current song to be finished before launching the ad.
+Moreover, the music files are rarely simply played one after the other.
+Generally, we want to have some fading between songs, so that the transition between them is not too abrupt, and serious people want to be able to specify the precise time at which this fading should be performed on a per-song basis.
+We also want to add jingles between songs so that people know and remember about our radio, to use speech synthesis to give the name of the song we just played.
+We should also maybe add commercials, so that we can earn some money, and those should be played at a given fixed hour, but should wait for the current song to be finished before launching the ad.

 Also, we want to have some signal processing on our music in order to have a